AndersDJohnson/proportional/README.md

 ## Usage

 Include the CSS in your page, then use the HTML structure seen in examples below.
-Provide an image with the correct proportions (preferrably a small transparent GIF).
+Provide an image with the correct proportions &ndash preferrably a small transparent GIF, e.g. one generated from the wonderful [ima.gs](http:/ima.gs) service.

 The inner `<div>` will fill the `.proportional` parent element, whose proportion will mirror the proportions of the nested `<img>`.